 Before-and-after photography expectations

-Standardized photography is part of NaturaGel PRP planning at our clinic.
+Standardized photography is part of Salient NaturaGel PRP planning at our clinic.
 We use a fixed camera distance, fixed focal length, fixed lighting, and identical patient positioning at every visit.
 This matters because non-standardized photos exaggerate or minimize change depending on angle and lighting, which makes it impossible to evaluate whether a treatment achieved its goal.
 Patients receive their before-and-after set after each appointment and can request a multi-year review at any time.
 We do not publish patient photos without explicit written, time-limited consent, and we do not pressure patients to grant photo permission as a condition of treatment.

 Candidacy determinants we evaluate at consultation

-Not every patient who requests NaturaGel PRP is an ideal candidate at the moment they ask.
+Not every patient who requests Salient NaturaGel PRP is an ideal candidate at the moment they ask.
 We evaluate eight candidacy determinants: realistic expectations, baseline anatomy, skin quality, medical history (autoimmune, anticoagulant, isotretinoin, immunosuppression, pregnancy or breastfeeding), psychological readiness, financial fit across a multi-visit plan, lifestyle factors (travel, sun exposure, planned events), and prior treatment history.
 A patient who scores poorly on three or more of these is asked to address the relevant factor before proceeding, even if it means losing the booking revenue.
 This is not gatekeeping for its own sake; it is how we maintain a low complication rate and high patient satisfaction across years rather than across single visits.

 Advanced technique discussion

-For patients who have done their own research, here is what differentiates a thoughtfully performed NaturaGel PRP session from a basic one.
+For patients who have done their own research, here is what differentiates a thoughtfully performed Salient NaturaGel PRP session from a basic one.
 We use cannulas in anatomical zones where they reduce vascular risk and bruising (midface, jawline, tear-trough adjacent zones) and needles where precision and product placement demand it.
 Aspiration is performed where vascular density requires it.
 Product selection is matched to tissue plane: thinner, more cohesive gels for superficial work; more robust, higher-G’ products for structural support.
 Layering across multiple sessions is preferred over single-session high-volume work because tissue accommodates change more gracefully over time.
 Touch-up policy at our clinic is two weeks for neuromodulators (to allow full onset) and four weeks for filler (to allow full settling), and minor adjustments within those windows are included at no additional charge for our patients.
-These specifics are why two clinics can quote a similar dollar figure for NaturaGel PRP and produce visibly different outcomes.
+These specifics are why two clinics can quote a similar dollar figure for Salient NaturaGel PRP and produce visibly different outcomes.

-Beyond the high-level overview most clinics publish, patients researching NaturaGel PRP in Toronto deserve to know what actually happens during a platelet rich plasma with gel matrix appointment, how decisions are made in real time, and what separates a competent technician from a clinician building a long-term aesthetic plan.
-At Bar Beauty Medical, every NaturaGel PRP appointment follows a six-stage protocol that we have refined across thousands of treatments.
+Beyond the high-level overview most clinics publish, patients researching Salient NaturaGel PRP in Toronto deserve to know what actually happens during a platelet rich plasma with gel matrix appointment, how decisions are made in real time, and what separates a competent technician from a clinician building a long-term aesthetic plan.
+At Bar Beauty Medical, every Salient NaturaGel PRP appointment follows a six-stage protocol that we have refined across thousands of treatments.
 Stage one is the seated visual assessment in neutral lighting with hair pulled back.
 Stage two is the dynamic assessment, where Jasmine asks the patient to smile, frown, pucker, and speak naturally to identify how the muscles of facial expression interact with whatever concern brought them in.
 Stage three is the photographic baseline using standardized angles (frontal, three-quarter left and right, profile, and submental) under fixed lighting.
 Stage four is treatment planning, where the proposed approach is sketched on a printed face diagram and reviewed with the patient before any product is opened.
 Stage five is consent, including a written explanation of risks specific to the planned anatomy.
 Stage six is the treatment itself, performed slowly and incrementally, with a hand mirror offered at natural pause points so the patient can confirm direction before more product is delivered.

 This protocol exists because rushed appointments produce rushed outcomes.
-When a clinic books NaturaGel PRP every 15 minutes, the planning conversation gets compressed and the patient is more likely to leave with a generic result.
-Our NaturaGel PRP bookings are 60 to 90 minutes for new patients and 45 to 60 minutes for return visits, which is longer than the industry average but produces fewer revisions and more natural outcomes over time.
+When a clinic books Salient NaturaGel PRP every 15 minutes, the planning conversation gets compressed and the patient is more likely to leave with a generic result.
+Our Salient NaturaGel PRP bookings are 60 to 90 minutes for new patients and 45 to 60 minutes for return visits, which is longer than the industry average but produces fewer revisions and more natural outcomes over time.

 Three anonymized patient cases from Bar Beauty Medical

 Case one.
-A 38-year-old executive based in Toronto’s financial district presented requesting NaturaGel PRP after researching options online for several months.
+A 38-year-old executive based in Toronto’s financial district presented requesting Salient NaturaGel PRP after researching options online for several months.
 Her primary concern was looking tired in video calls rather than any single anatomical feature.
 On assessment, her main driver was a combination of mild midface flattening and dynamic forehead lines that read as fatigue under overhead lighting.
 We declined to treat everything she had asked for in a single visit.
 Instead, we built a three-appointment plan spread over four months, beginning with the lowest-risk intervention and adding only if the first stage did not fully address her concern.
 Final cost across the plan landed at CAD 1100, lower than her original quote elsewhere, and her colleagues commented that she looked rested rather than treated.

 Case two.
-A 52-year-old patient who had been receiving NaturaGel PRP elsewhere for six years came in for a second opinion after feeling her results had drifted from natural into noticeable.
+A 52-year-old patient who had been receiving Salient NaturaGel PRP elsewhere for six years came in for a second opinion after feeling her results had drifted from natural into noticeable.
 Photographic review across her previous six years confirmed a gradual accumulation of product and a shift in her facial proportions she had not consciously chosen.
 We recommended pausing all new platelet rich plasma with gel matrix for six months, performing a partial dissolution where appropriate, and rebuilding from a more conservative baseline.
 She agreed.
 At her twelve-month follow-up she reported that for the first time in years she felt like herself in photographs.

 Case three.
-A 26-year-old patient new to injectables booked a NaturaGel PRP consultation after seeing results on a friend.
+A 26-year-old patient new to injectables booked a Salient NaturaGel PRP consultation after seeing results on a friend.
 On assessment, her anatomy did not yet support the intervention she was requesting, and the timing felt driven more by social influence than personal goal.
 We recommended waiting twelve months, addressed her actual skin-quality concerns with a non-injectable plan, and invited her to return for re-evaluation.
 She came back at eighteen months, proceeded with a conservative version of the original request, and was glad she had waited.

-Patients often ask how Toronto pricing for NaturaGel PRP compares with other major North American markets.
+Patients often ask how Toronto pricing for Salient NaturaGel PRP compares with other major North American markets.
 Based on published 2025-2026 price ranges from established medical clinics (not med-spa promotional pricing): Toronto sits in the CAD 750-1100 range.
 Vancouver runs roughly 5 to 12 percent higher because of clinic overhead and product distribution costs.
 Montreal runs 8 to 15 percent lower on average, partly due to a more competitive injector market.
 Calgary and Ottawa sit within five percent of Toronto.
 New York City and Los Angeles run USD pricing that, once converted, lands 35 to 70 percent higher than Toronto for equivalent platelet rich plasma with gel matrix.
 Miami and Chicago run 15 to 35 percent higher than Toronto in CAD-equivalent terms.
-The takeaway is that Toronto is mid-range for Canada and meaningfully more affordable than equivalent US metros, which is one reason cross-border patients occasionally travel here for NaturaGel PRP.
+The takeaway is that Toronto is mid-range for Canada and meaningfully more affordable than equivalent US metros, which is one reason cross-border patients occasionally travel here for Salient NaturaGel PRP.

 Year-one, year-two, and year-three cost framework

-A realistic budget for NaturaGel PRP extends beyond the first appointment.
+A realistic budget for Salient NaturaGel PRP extends beyond the first appointment.
 Year one typically involves an initial treatment plus one or two refinement or maintenance visits, depending on the product half-life and the patient’s goals.
 Expect a year-one investment in the range of CAD 750-1100 multiplied by 1.5 to 2.0.
 Year two usually settles into a maintenance rhythm where the patient has identified what works and is no longer building.
 Year-two costs typically drop 20 to 40 percent versus year one.
 Year three often introduces complementary treatments (skin quality work, biostimulator layering, or device-based collagen support) that reduce the dependency on the original platelet rich plasma with gel matrix alone.
 A patient who plans across a three-year horizon usually spends less per year by year three than they spent in year one, and the result looks more cohesive because each decision was made in the context of an overall plan rather than as a one-off purchase.

 Common reversal and correction scenarios